 Recorded live on Tuesday, October 29, 2019

 However, we also know the cost of a college education doesn’t come with a discounted price tag.
-Since the year 2000 the cost of college tuition and fees has risen at a rate more than triple that of the Consumer Price Index (the common measure for cost of living) and a not unrelated statistic tells us over the past 20 years student loan debt in the U.S. has grown from 90 billion to over $1.5 trillion.
+Since the year 2000, the cost of college tuition and fees has risen at a rate more than triple that of the Consumer Price Index (the common measure for the cost of living), and a not unrelated statistic tells us over the past 20 years student loan debt in the U.S. has grown from 90 billion to over $1.5 trillion.

 The trend is so alarming it has sparked all means of ideas to address the ballooning debt: from state lotteries helping to fund college education for certain high school graduates to Bernie Sanders bringing the concept of “free college” to the national discourse in 2015, all the way to higher education “disruptors” such as the computer science Lambda School which is cost-free until you obtain a job.